-Investment Disputes (collectively, the "World Bank Group").
-IBRD, on behalf of the World Bank Group securities, government and agency obligations, and asset-backed securities.
-The Pool may also include securities pledged as collateral under repurchase agreements with other counterparties and receivables from resale agreements for which it has accepted collateral.
-Additionally, the Pool includes derivative contracts such
+Investment Disputes (collectively, the World Bank Group).
+IBRD, on behalf of the World Bank Group maintains time deposits, money market securities, and asset-backed securities.
+The Pool may also include securities pledged as collateral under repurchase agreements as well as derivatives with other counterparties, and receivables from resale agreements as well as derivatives for which it has accepted collateral.
+Additionally, the